16 images

 Credit: Tom Van Oossanen

-The 125 metre former Russian research vessel sailed under the names Dalmorgeologiya, Fortune and Czar, before she was converted into a SOLAS-compliant superyacht by Greek shipyard Elefis in 2015.
-Details of her interiors have been closely guarded but are said to feature a cinema and accommodation for 54 guests across her six decks.
+This 125-metre former Russian research vessel has sailed under the names Dalmorgeologiya, Fortune and Czar, before she was converted into a SOLAS-compliant superyacht by Greek shipyard Elefsis in 2015.
+Details of her interiors have been closely guarded but are said to feature a cinema and accommodation for 54 guests across six decks.

 Credit: The Yacht Photo

-Alexander first splashed in 1965 and served as a cruise liner until 1985 when, after several changes of ownership, she was converted into a superyacht by Greek shipping tycoon John Latsis.
+Alexander first hit the water in 1965 and served as a cruise liner – Regina Maris – until 1985 when, after several changes of ownership, she was converted into a superyacht by Greek shipping tycoon John Latsis and owned by the family until 2015.
 She was extensively refitted in 1985 and then again in 1998, with accommodation for up to 80 guests in 40 staterooms.
 Highlights include a swimming pool, hospital, gymnasium, a 27-seat cinema and a helicopter landing pad.
+Previous guests on board the iconic yacht include King Charles III, President George Bush Senior and King Constantine of Greece.
+Speculation points to the current owner being a member of the Saudi Arabian royal family.

-Built in Poland in 1990, the 90 metre vessel served as an offshore supply ship named after the Russian writer Vladimir Chivilikhin.
-The ship was in service until 1998 when its owner decided to convert the vessel into a luxury per-cabin charter yacht under the project name KAY.
-Work on the hull began at Keppel Singmarine before the yacht made its way to Italy for outfitting at Fincantieri.
+Built in Poland in 1990, the 90-metre vessel served as an offshore supply ship named after the Russian writer Vladimir Chivilikhin.
+The ship was in service until 1998 when her owner decided to convert the vessel into a charter yacht under the project name KAY.
+Work on the hull began at Keppel Singmarine before the yacht made her way to Italy for outfitting at Fincantieri.
 The half-built project was put up for auction in November 2021.
 Currently lying at the Fincantieri shipyard in Trieste, she patiently awaits a new owner.

 6. Dream | 106.5m